Minimally Invasive Spine Surgery Offered at Rolling Hills Medical in Torrance

 Learn More From our Torrance Spine Surgeons

 Consult with our specialists at Rolling Hills Medical to determine if minimally invasive spine surgery is right for you.
 If conservative and non-surgical treatment options have been exhausted, surgery may be the next recommended course of treatment.
 Your team of integrated orthopedic specialists will develop a comprehensive rehabilitation program to help with full recovery.
+Call us today at (424) 360-0155 for evaluation and treatment.

 Dr. Fardad Mobin, MD Neurosurgery